Multiple Dead From Mass Shooting At Florida Video Game Tournament

 At least three patients were shot once, and three were shot more than once, UF Health said.

-After several gunshots, people scream and one person cries out, “Oh f**, what’d he shoot me with?”
+After several shots ring out, people can be heard screaming, and one person cries out, “Oh f**, what’d he shoot me with?”
 The stream did not show the shooting.

 “This is your chance to earn your spot in the first Major’s Live Finals happening in October 2018.
 Don’t hesitate to secure your spot,” the post read in part.